-PSPC advocates for efficient use of energy as the simplest and most cost-effective way to reduce emissions, and mitigate climate change-through driver education, fuel efficient driving behavior, and smarter mobility collaboration and strategic partnerships with relevant organizations to fuel the country's progress.
-As PSPC aims to meet the world's future energy needs with a diversified energy mix and cleaner energy, to enjoin consumers and businesses to use energy better, to do more with less, and to make energy conservation a way of life.
+PSPC advocates for efficient use of energy as the simplest and most cost-effective way to reduce emissions, and mitigate climate change-through driver education, fuel efficient driving behaviour, smarter mobility collaboration and strategic partnerships with relevant organizations to fuel the country's progress.
+PSPC enjoins consumers and businesses to use energy better, do more with less, and make energy conservation a way of life.

 Bringing the future of sustainable mobility more and more to everyday consumers is the goal of the Shell Eco-marathon Asian leg, an innovative fuel-efficiency program that gathers engineering students from all over Asia to design and build vehicles of the future.
 PSPC was the host country of this global initiative from 2014 to 2016 at the historic Rizal Park in Manila.
+In 2017, Singapore hosted the Shell Eco-marathon Asia as part of Make the Future, Shell's festival of ideas and Innovation.
+Team De La Salle University's (DLSU) Eco Car from the Philippines won in the inaugural Drivers' World Championship Asia of the 2017 Shell Eco-marathon in Singapore.